longdog/usesse/README.md

 - `url`: The URL of the SSE endpoint.

 - `event`: The name of the SSE event to listen for.

+- `reviver`: An optional function to transform the raw data before parsing.
+  It takes a string and returns the parsed data of type T.
+  This is useful for handling custom data formats or parsing logic.
+  If not provided, the data will be parsed as JSON.
+  The reviver function should return the parsed data of type T.

 Returns a React hook that provides the latest parsed data of type T.